 The short answer is that not all breaches of contract give the injured party grounds for termination.
 One will need to look at whether the underlying term relates to a breach of warranty, condition, or intermediate-term.

 A breach of a condition will give rise to the right of termination of the contract, whereas a breach of a warranty will not.
-Whether a breach of an innominate/intermediate term gives rise to a right of termination depends on whether it is a ‘fundamental term’ that goes to the heart of the contract.
-If it does go to the heart of the contract, there is a right of termination.
+Whether a breach of an innominate/intermediate-term gives rise to a right of termination depends on whether it is a ‘fundamental term’ that goes to the heart of the contract.
+If it does go to the heart of the contract, there is a right to termination.

 Next, one should look at whether a termination clause has been included in the original contract, and determine whether this clause gives the innocent party a right to terminate because of the breach at issue.

 The courts will generally look at the express terms of a contract in deciding whether a term is a warranty or a condition.
 This might include, for example, seeing if the term is found in the warranties section of the contract.